ericwbailey/ericwbailey.website/source/published/free-idea-design-token-ugly-mode.md

 layout: "layouts/post.njk"
 title: "Free idea: design token ugly mode"
 source: ericwbailey.website
-excerpt: "a design token ugly mode is a direct and powerful way to visualize the current state of the world"
+excerpt: "A design token ugly mode is a direct and powerful way to visualize the current state of the world"
 date: 2024-07-01
 year: 2024
 tags: